rkgIITBh/data-structures.github.io/HTML/quickSortAlgorithm.md

 how the partitioning method actually works.

 Let us now discuss the partitioning method.
 The pivot is swapped with last element of the input array.
-After removing the pivot from the rest of element, we create two cursors:
+It shifts the pivot to position away from the rest of element.
+Then we create two cursors:

-- The first cursor <i>i</i> set to the position before the first element, and
+- The first cursor <i>i</i> set to one position behnid the leftmost index.
-- The second cursor <i>j</i> set to the first element.
+- The second cursor <i>j</i> set to the leftmost index of the array.

-We have to partition <i>n-1</i> elements such that

-- All elements less than pivot are to left and
+We now have partition the elements between the leftmost index and the index position before the pivot into two parts sucht that.

-- All elements greater than or equal to pivot are to right
+- All elements less than or equal to pivot occur before the elements greater than pivot

-Then drop the pivot between the two sequences of elements.
-In an actual sorting all element smaller than the pivot should occur before it.
-Similarly all elements equal and greater should occur before the pivot.
-Hence, by placing the pivot between the two sequence as described, we place it in its sorted position.
-But the question is: how are the elements moved to create the partition?
+Then drop the pivot at the position where leftmost element greater than the pivot occurs.
+But the question is:

+- How are the elements moved to create the partition?

 We advance cursor <i>j</i> as long as elements under it is smaller than pivot.
-So, <i>j</i>
-the element under it is greater than or equal to the pivot.
-On encountering an element equal or greater than pivot we do not advance <i>i</i>.
+So, we eventually encounter a situation where

 - The element under <i>j</i> is equal to or smaller than the pivot and
-- The element under <i>i</i> is greater than the pivot
+- The element under <i>i + 1</i> is greater than the pivot

-So, swapping the elements we bring the two elements in proper positions with respect to the pivot.
+Now we swapping the elements at index <i>i + 1</i> with the element, the length of subarray having element smaller than or equal to the pivot increases.
 After swapping <i>i</i> advances, because it points to the rightmost element smaller or equal to the pivot.
 But when do the partition process terminate?
 Analyzing the situation as shown in Figure 1, the partitioning process should terminate when <i>j</i> has run through the array and points to the pivot's position.
 <p style="text-align:center">